Tyrannosaurus: Life history

+The body length and body mass of the hatchling T. rex (RSKM P2416.82) are estimated to be approximately 75 cm and 2.5 kg respectively, and those of the hatchling cf. G. libratus (TMP 1981.16.475) are estimated to be approximately 70 cm and 2.4 kg respectively.
+On the basis of these body size estimates, Longrich et al. (2026) suggested that the clutch of the confirmed, reproductively mature female T. rex (MOR 1125) would have weighed at least 54–60 kg which would possibly correspond to 21-32 eggs.
+They further stated that larger clutch sizes are also plausible, indicating that tyrannosaurids possibly employed R-selection, a reproductive strategy that maximizes the number of offsprings through large clutch size and minimal parental investment, which would have resulted in rapid maturation of the hatchlings, slower than that of modern birds.
+It is also likely that the reproduction strategy of tyrannosaurids was an intermediate between R-selection and K-selection, the latter of which would maximize parental investment with fewer number of offsprings and delayed maturation.
+Given the uniparental care observed in modern crocodilians and basal (early-diverging) birds, most non-avian dinosaurs including T. rex were likely uniparental as well.
+The authors also estimated that the relative size of tyrannosaurid hatchlings and eggs are larger than that of squamates, turtles, crocodilians, pterosaurs, and certain dinosaur clades (protoceratopsids and basal sauropodomorphs), but smaller than that of eumaniraptorans and modern birds, probably weighing less in both relative and absolute size than those of the elephant bird Aepyornis maximus and the South Island giant moa.

 Over half of the known T. rex specimens appear to have died within six years of reaching sexual maturity, a pattern which is also seen in other tyrannosaurs and in some large, long-lived birds and mammals today.
 These species are characterized by high infant mortality rates, followed by relatively low mortality among juveniles.
 Mortality increases again following sexual maturity, partly due to the stresses of reproduction.
 One study suggests that the rarity of juvenile T. rex fossils is due in part to low juvenile mortality rates; the animals were not dying in large numbers at these ages, and thus were not often fossilized.
 This rarity may also be due to the incompleteness of the fossil record or to the bias of fossil collectors towards larger, more spectacular specimens.
 In a 2013 lecture, Thomas Holtz Jr. suggested that dinosaurs "lived fast and died young" because they reproduced quickly whereas mammals have long lifespans because they take longer to reproduce.
 Gregory S. Paul also writes that Tyrannosaurus reproduced quickly and died young but attributes their short lifespans to the dangerous lives they lived.